Mahmoud-Ali-FCIS/Play_with_Pytorch/README.md

-# Play_with_Pytorch
+# Play with Pytorch
-1- Building an image classifier using (CNN) 2- Discover Recurrent neural networks (RNN) by building a character-level RNN classifying different names into different languages.
+1. Building an image classifier using (CNN).
+2. Discover Recurrent neural networks (RNN) by building a character-level RNN classifying different names into different languages.